Hyperthermia Cancer Institute – Los Angeles

 Are there any side effects?

-Hyperthermia does not carry the kinds of unpleasant side effects usually experienced with radiation therapy or chemotherapy.
-Hyperthermia has nothing but benefits for the human body.
+Hyperthermia does not have the side effects usually experienced with radiation therapy or chemotherapy.
 However, because hyperthermia is a heat therapy, there are occasional risks of blisters or minor burns due to uneven heating.
 These occur in only a small number of patients, are typically quick to heal, and usually do not prevent completion of the therapy.
 Almost all patients say they experience no side effects during hyperthermia treatment.

 What if I don’t want radiation or chemotherapy, can I just receive hyperthermia?